How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 Conclusion

-Bonjour and mDNS do not work across subnets by design, for example, to keep printers isolated to one company department on one subnet.
-At home, more savvy personal networks have VLANs or multiple LANs so a WiFi light bulb, when hacked, is limited to its own restricted network.
-You might also have a VLAN for guests on WiFi.
-In my case, I have a LAN for WiFi devices and another LAN for wired devices.
+Bonjour and mDNS do not work across subnets by design—for example, to keep printers isolated to one company department on one subnet.
+At home, more sophisticated personal networks may have VLANs or multiple LANs so a Wi-Fi light bulb, when hacked, is confined to its own restricted network.
+You might also have a VLAN for guests on Wi-Fi.
+In my case, I have a LAN for Wi-Fi devices and another for wired devices.

-• I need a way to AirPrint from my iPhone from one LAN to another LAN: that is solved with pfSense and Avahi.
+• I need a way to AirPrint from my iPhone on one LAN to another LAN: that is solved with pfSense and Avahi.

-• Next, I need to AirPrint to a non-WiFi, non-Apple device on a Windows machine: that is solved with Bonjour for Windows and an AirPrint driver.
+• I also need to AirPrint to a non-Wi-Fi, non-Apple device on a Windows machine: that is solved with Bonjour for Windows and an AirPrint driver.

-• Finally, I want to secure the printer against anyone printing: that is solved with Windows User Authentication and firewall rules.
+• Finally, I want to secure the printer against unauthorized access: that is solved with Windows User Authentication and firewall rules.

 Notes:

-1. There is no WiFi, Bluetooth, all-in-one scanning, inkjets, coloured ink, heavy software, etc. so the printer just works.
+1. There’s no Wi-Fi, Bluetooth, all-in-one scanning, inkjets, color ink, heavy software, etc., so the printer just works.